shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 ## API Notes

 - **Codeforces API**: Uses the official public API (https://codeforces.com/api/contest.list).
-This API currently doesn't require authentication, but the bot supports API keys if they're needed in the future.
+This API is publicly accessible and doesn't require authentication.
+While the bot includes support for API credentials, they're not currently used.

 - **AtCoder API**: AtCoder doesn't provide an official API.
 The bot uses the unofficial AtCoder Problems API maintained by kenkoooo (https://github.com/kenkoooo/AtCoderProblems/blob/master/doc/api.md).
 This API doesn't require authentication but has rate limiting guidelines that the bot respects.